J1N9YU/GeoFac/README.md

 # GeoFac
-Geant4 program for calculation of geometry factor
+Geant4 based optic simulation program for calculation of geometry factor No document available yet :(